bensch98/digging-deep/README.md

     20 00000030 0F05                      syscall                     ; quit
 ```

-*hello.o*
-This binary file is the program that is executed.
+This next binary file is the program that is executed.
 It can be viewed either in binary or hexadecimal.
 This is just a snippet of the whole file.
 The displayed part is the actual program in hex, hence the same statements as the machine code above.

 **Note:** Two digits in hex represent one byte.
 The bytes are however swapped for every block.
 This means it is a little-endian system:

+*hello.o*
 ```text
 $ hexdump hello.o | less